jhallen/joe-editor/docs/man.md

 * highlight
 Enable syntax highlighting.
 <br>

+* highlighter_context
+Enable use of syntax file to identify comments and strings which should be skipped over during __^G__ matching.

 * indentc nnn
 Sets the indentation character for shift left and shift right (__^K ,__ and